NC Hemp Law 2026: What Changes November 12 (And What Doesn't)

 HB 328 isn't the only bill in play.
 The 2025-2026 session has produced at least six hemp-related bills:

 SB 328 is the narrowest of the bunch.
 It focuses solely on making it a Class 2 misdemeanor to sell hemp products to anyone under 21 or for anyone under 21 to possess them.
-It passed the Senate 42-0 and the House 106-1, but is stalled in the Senate Rules Committee awaiting concurrence on the House substitute version (NC General Assembly).
+It passed the Senate 42-0 and the House 106-1, but remained parked in committee through the short session (NC General Assembly).

 HB 680 (the "Protect Children from Cannabis Act") takes a different approach, routing hemp regulation through the ABC Commission rather than ALE.
 It was motivated partly by data showing a 600%+ increase in pediatric cannabis-related ER visits since 2019, cited by NC legislators (NC General Assembly).